Income equalisation scheme: Special circumstances

 A request can be made in writing to have the deposits allocated to the income year the deposits were originally made in which case the refund will be income in those years.
 The request must be received by the due date of the return in the year of retirement.

-Any deposit held at the date Inland Revenue is notified of bankruptcy, including any excess of the maximum is refunded to the Official Assignee.
+Any deposit held at the date we are notified of bankruptcy, including any excess of the maximum is refunded to the Official Assignee.

 Any amount refunded to the Official Assignee is included as gross income derived by the taxpayer immediately before bankruptcy.

-If a company goes into liquidation either by court order or voluntarily, any deposits held by Inland Revenue in the companies main account is refunded to the taxpayer as at the date of notification.
+If a company goes into liquidation either by court order or voluntarily, any deposits held by us in the companies main account is refunded to the taxpayer as at the date of notification.
 The refund is deemed to be income derived by the taxpayer immediately before the liquidation.

 Back to top